Wrongful execution: United States

 University of Michigan law professor Samuel Gross led a team of experts in the law and in statistics that estimated the likely number of unjust convictions.
-The study, published in Proceedings of the National Academy of Sciences determined that at least 4% of people on death penalty/death row were and are likely innocent.
+The study, published in Proceedings of the National Academy of Sciences determined that at least 4.1% of people on death row would be legally exonerated if they were kept on death row indefinitely.
+However, this statistic would include those who otherwise would've had their death sentences reduced on appeal prior to their exonerations.

 Statistics likely understate the actual problem of wrongful convictions because once an execution has occurred there is often insufficient motivation and finance to keep a case open, and it becomes unlikely at that point that the miscarriage of justice will ever be exposed.
 For example, in the case of Joseph Roger O'Dell III, executed in Virginia in 1997 for a rape and murder, a prosecuting attorney argued in court in 1998 that if posthumous DNA results exonerated O'Dell, "it would be shouted from the rooftops that ...
 Virginia executed an innocent man."
 The state prevailed, and the evidence was destroyed.